RUTH808/100-Projects-2026/mnist_digit_classifier/readme.md

 - Model Saving and Inference

 Outcome:
-Successfully built, trained, evaluated, and deployed a neural network capable of recognizing handwritten digits from images with high accuracy.
+Successfully built, trained, evaluated, and deployed a neural network capable of recognizing handwritten digits from images with high accuracy